Weak Signal Inclusion Under Sparsity and Dependence: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we develop a new analytic framework to perform inference on signals that are detectable yet unidentifiable.
-A new dual control method is proposed to control FNP at a user-specified level and, at the same time, regulate the unnecessary false positives to achieve the target FNP level.
-The new method is developed under arbitrary covariance dependence calibrated through a dependence parameter whose scale is compatible with the existing formulation in sparse inference.
-Utilizing the new calibration, we are able to explicate the joint effects of covariance dependence and signal sparsity and interpret the results using a phase digram to gain important insight.
+A new user-adaptive method is proposed to control FNP at a user-specified level and, at the same time, regulate the unnecessary false positives to achieve the target FNP level.
+The new method is developed under arbitrary covariance dependence calibrated through a dependence parameter whose scale is compatible with the existing phase diagram in high-dimensional sparse inference.
+Utilizing the new calibration, we are able to explicate the joint effects of covariance dependence, signal sparsity, and signal intensity and interpret the results through a new phase digram to gain important insight.

 We demonstrate the finite sample performance of the dual control method in simulation and apply the method to identify functionally relevant regions for saccadic eye movement using fMRI data.
 Its results are compared with those of other methods and with regions that are known to be associated with saccade.
-The new method seems to benefit from its dual control property and exhibits a good balance in identifying signal voxels in the functionally relevant regions and avoiding the scattered noise voxels.
+The new method seems to benefit from its dual control property and exhibits a nice balance in identifying signal voxels in the functionally relevant regions and avoiding the scattered noise voxels.
+Follow up research in applying the new method to presurgical planning to address the major concern of false negative control will be explored in the future.

-This new method will be useful in, for example, pre-surgical fMRI data analysis, where efficient false negative control is of vital importance because neurosurgical patients are likely to experience significant harm from mistakenly deeming a region to be functionally uninvolved and subsequently resecting critical tissues.
-In a broad sense, our study expands the frontier of high-dimensional sparse inference by bridging an important methodological gap.
+The new method will be useful in applications where false negative results substantially hinder scientific investigations.
+Although such examples are abundant in real life, method development has been quite limited.
+Our study provides an insightful approach to bridge the important methodological gap.
+Moreover, as the new method provides a more lenient cutoff compared to the stringent cutoffs of multiple testing procedures, candidate variables can be divided into three groups with the two cutoffs.
+This allows practitioners to design different follow-up studies for candidates in each group.
+Developing innovative strategies taking advantages of the three-group classification is of great interest in future research.